-Cameras, no matter how much they cost or what brand they are, all work in roughly the same way.
-Understanding the simple mechanics of how cameras work will help you realize just how similar they are and how you can get the best possible results out of yours.
+No matter the brand or price tag, cameras all work in roughly the same way.
+Understanding the simple mechanics of how cameras work will help you get the best possible results out of yours.

-But before you head out to start taking photos, it’s important to understand the six essential requirements needed to record an image.
+But before you head out to start taking photos, you need to understand the six essential elements involved in recording an image.

 Understanding these requirements, regardless of whether you’re shooting on a DSLR, compact camera or iPhone, will make your photography so much better.
 These requirements are:

-- Light: Light is an essential part of any image but there are many different types of light.
+- Light: Light is an essential part of any image, and it comes in many different types.
 How we use this light is important.

-- Aperture: This controls the amount of light getting into the camera and the depth of field of an image (the sharpness range either side of the point of focus).
+- Aperture: Aperture controls the amount of light that reaches the recording medium in your camera.
+It also controls the depth of field (the range of sharpness range either side of the point of focus).

-- Time: Time relates to the shutter speed and how long it takes to record an image.
+- Time: Time relates to the shutter speed and how long the recording medium is exposed to light.

-- Medium: This is what we record the captured image on to (this used to be film, but nowadays is usually a CMOS or CCD chip).
+- Medium: The recording medium is what records the image.
+This used to be film, but is now usually a CMOS or CCD chip.

 Once you understand these concepts and how they relate to one another, you can better start to understand how cameras work.

-LightAn essential part of photography that we use to create our images.
+LightThe central element of photography, light is what we use to create our images.